IoanRazvan/Introduction-to-Robotics/Lab homeworks/README.md

     Fourth laboratory homework - a circuit through which you can control a 4 digits 7-segment display with a joystick.
 If no digit is selected the decimal point of the digit currently positioned on is blinking, in this state you can switch between digits by moving the joystick on the X axis.
     When pressing down on the joystick you select a particular digit you want to increment or decrement by moving the joystick on the Y axis.
 Pressing down a second time will get you back to selecting a particular digit.
   # 4. LCD MENU
     For this homework, I have created a joystick controled menu which is displayed on an LCD.
-The menu has 3 options: Start, Settings and Highscore.
-This option are accesed by pressing the button of the joystick.
+The menu has 3 options:
+    Start, Settings and Highscore.
+This options are accesed by pressing the button of the joystick.
     Start - displays information about an ongoing game.
     Settings - lets the user modify some parameters such as the starting level of a game Highscore - displays information about the current highscore and it's holder
     link: https://youtu.be/A4M1C_B1K_E